 In some localities, it may be a legal requirement to pass an I/M test of the on-board diagnostics system.
-If your indicator is on, refer to the description in the Warning lights and chimes section of the Instrument Cluster chapter.
-Your vehicle may not pass the I/M test with the indicator on.
+If your "Check Engine/Service Engine Soon" light is on, refer to the description in the Warning lights and chimes section of the Instrument cluster chapter.
+Your vehicle may not pass the I/M test with the "Check Engine/Service Engine Soon" light on.